Online Learning: A Modern Introduction Using Convex Optimization: Adversarial Multi-Armed Bandit

-We are now in troubles, because the terms in the sum scale as $\max_{i=1,\dots,d} \ \frac{1}{x_{t,i}}$.
+where in the last inequality we upper bounded the max over the squared coordinates with their sum.
+We are now in trouble, because the terms in the sum scale as $\max_{i=1,\dots,d} \frac{1}{x_{t,i}}$.
 So, we need a way to control the smallest probability over the arms.

-One way to do it, is to take a convex combination of $\bx_t$ and a uniform probability.
-That is, we can predict with $\tilde{\bx}_t=(1-\alpha) \bx_t + \alpha [1/d, \dots, 1/d]$, where $\alpha$ will be chosen in the following.
-So, $\alpha$ can be seen as the minimum amount of exploration we require to the algorithm.
-Its value will be chosen by the regret analysis to optimally trade-off exploration vs exploitation.
+One way to do it is to take a convex combination of $\bx_t$ and a uniform probability.
+That is, we can predict with $\tilde{\bx}_t=(1-\alpha) \bx_t + \alpha [1/d, \dots, 1/d]^\top$, where $\alpha$ will be chosen in the following.
+So, $\alpha$ can be seen as the minimum amount of exploration we require from the algorithm.
+Its value will be chosen by the regret analysis to optimally trade off exploration vs exploitation.
 The resulting algorithm is in Algorithm~\ref{alg:eg_bandit}.

 The same probability distribution is used in the estimator: